metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `audiences` (List of String) Audiences that JWTs are allowed to have in the 'aud' field.If not provided, JWT audiences are not checked.
+- `audiences` (List of String) Audiences that JWTs are allowed to have in the 'aud' field.
+If not provided, JWT audiences are not checked.
-- `default` (Boolean) Whether the provider should apply to allroutes in the HTTPProxy/its includes bydefault.
-At most one provider can be markedas the default.
-If no provider is markedas the default, individual routes must explicitlyidentify the provider they require.
+- `default` (Boolean) Whether the provider should apply to all routes in the HTTPProxy/its includes by default.
+At most one provider can be marked as the default.
+If no provider is marked as the default, individual routes must explicitly identify the provider they require.
-- `forward_jwt` (Boolean) Whether the JWT should be forwarded to the backendservice after successful verification.
-By default,the JWT is not forwarded.
+- `forward_jwt` (Boolean) Whether the JWT should be forwarded to the backend service after successful verification.
+By default, the JWT is not forwarded.
-- `issuer` (String) Issuer that JWTs are required to have in the 'iss' field.If not provided, JWT issuers are not checked.
+- `issuer` (String) Issuer that JWTs are required to have in the 'iss' field.
+If not provided, JWT issuers are not checked.

 <a id="nestedatt--spec--virtualhost--jwt_providers--remote_jwks"></a>
 ### Nested Schema for `spec.virtualhost.jwt_providers.remote_jwks`